-- c.
-Additional costs due to refinancing shall not be allowed if refinancing was not necessary in order to meet the final payments of the former debt instrument, that is, in cases where balloon payments are due, or to finance the addition of new beds. - d.
-AHCA shall make exceptions to the financing limitations set forth in (a) and (b) above when, in consultation with the Office of Developmental Services, it is in the best interest of the State.
-Exceptions to the financing limitations shall be considered when it has been demonstrated through the Certificate of Need or Request for Proposal process that financing within the limitations of this plan is not available.
+Additional costs due to refinancing shall not be allowed if refinancing was not necessary in order to meet the final payments of the former debt instrument, that is, in cases where balloon payments are due, or to finance the addition of new beds.

+d.
+AHCA shall make exceptions to the financing limitations set forth in (a) and (b) above when, in consultation with the Agency for Persons with Disabilities (APD), it is in the best interest of the State.
+Exceptions to the financing limitations shall be considered when it has been demonstrated through the Certificate of Need (CON) or Request for Proposal (RFP) process that financing within the limitations of this plan is not available.

-Should that decision be made, the APD Office of Developmental Services shall issue a new Request for Proposal allowing other financing options.
-APD shall reject any or all proposals which are made in response to a new Request for Proposal if APD determines that the rejection is in the best interest of the State.
+Should that decision be made, the APD shall issue a new RFP allowing other financing options.
+APD shall reject any or all proposals which are made in response to a new RFP if APD determines that the rejection is in the best interest of the State.

-7. After June 30, 1984, additional costs incurred after enrollment in the program that are due to capital additions or expansion must have prior approval by the APD Office of Developmental Services if such costs exceed 1 percent of the provider's current total reimbursement rate, with the exception of the addition of new beds which are approved through the state's Certificate of Need process.
-Costs for specific expansion or additions that exceed the 1 percent limit shall not be reimbursable if not previously approved.

-Further, financing costs for approved expansions or additions shall be limited by the prudent buyer limits established in Section III.G.4. above.

-8. Depreciable basis as a result of capital improvements.
-If capital improvements are made to a facility after July 18, 1984, the actual cost of the improvements shall be added to the owner's basis, allowing the owner reimbursement of interest, return on equity, or both as specified in Section III of this plan.

-9. Retirement and replacement of outdated equipment.
-Upon a change of ownership of a facility, the new provider must maintain the original owner's records of capital assets.
+- 7. Additional costs incurred after enrollment in the program that are due to capital additions or expansion shall have prior approval by the APD Office of Developmental Services if such costs exceed one percent of the provider's current total reimbursement rate, with the exception of the addition of new beds which are approved through the state's CON process.
+Costs for specific expansions or additions that exceed the one percent limit shall not be reimbursable if not previously approved.
+Further, financing costs for approved expansions or additions shall be limited by the prudent buyer limits established in section III.G(4). - 8.
+Depreciable basis as a result of capital improvements.
+If capital improvements are made to a facility, the actual cost of the improvements shall be added to the owner's basis, allowing the owner reimbursement of interest, ROE, or both as specified in section III of this plan. - Retirement and replacement of outdated equipment.
+Upon a change of ownership of a facility, the new provider shall maintain the original owner's records of capital assets.
 If the new owner subsequently retires outdated equipment, the original owner's cost minus any depreciation shall be an allowable write-off.
 Replacement equipment costs shall be allowed according to capital improvement rules as specified above.

-H. Return on equity
+H. Return on Equity

-A reasonable return on equity capital (ROE) invested and used in providing resident care shall be defined for purposes of this plan as an allowable cost.
-This return on equity shall use the principles stated in Chapter 12, CMS PUB.15-1, except that the rate of return shall be equal to the average of the rates of interest on special issues of public debt obligations issued to the Federal portion thereof covered under the Medicaid program.
+A reasonable ROE invested and used in providing resident care shall be defined for purposes of this plan as an allowable cost.
+This ROE shall use the principles stated in Chapter 12, CMS PUB.15-1, except that the rate of return shall be equal to the average of the rates of interest on special issues of public debt obligations issued to the Federal Hospital Insurance Trust Fund for each of the months during the provider's reporting period or portion thereof covered under the Florida Medicaid program.
 ROE shall be limited to those providers who are organized and operated with the expectation of earning a profit for the owners, as distinguished from providers organized and operated on a non-profit basis.